Paramedic (PM)

 The certified individual must complete, document, and upload to their GEMR profile transcript the following continuing medical education (CME), prior to the end of their certification period.
 All CME must be from an accredited organization and the CME certificate must include the topic, the number of hours, the date, the instructor or course director, the name of the organization and contact information, as well as the CME certificate must bear the accreditation logo(s) and accreditation number for the educational program.
 A maximum of fifty percent (50%) of the CME may be done online.

-The following 52 hours are the required CME for AEMT Renewal:
+The following 65 hours are the required CME for Paramedic Renewal:

-7.5 hours Medical (Special healthcare needs, OB emergencies, Infectious disease, Pharmacology, Medication delivery, Pain management, Psychiatric and behavioral emergencies, Toxicological emergencies, Neurological emergencies, Endocrine emergencies, Immunological emergencies)
+9 hours Medical (Special healthcare needs, OB emergencies, Infectious disease, Pharmacology, Medication delivery, Pain management, Psychiatric and behavioral emergencies, Toxicological emergencies, Neurological emergencies, Endocrine emergencies, Immunological emergencies).

-5 hour Operations (At risk populations, ambulance safety, casualty incidents, EMS safety, EMS hygiene, Vaccines, Culture of safety)
+7 hours Operations (At risk populations, ambulance safety, casualty incidents, EMS safety, EMS hygiene, Vaccines, Culture of safety).

 GEMR Required Skills Attestation: